gbadev-org/tonc/content/tte.md

 Half of the TTE overhead actually comes from the wrapping code; cursor setting and checking can be relatively slow.
 And I'm not even considering clipping here.

 For the bitmap and tile renderers, I've timed three versions.
-A ‘base’ version, using the template from `chr4_drawg_b1cts_base()` in section 22.6.2.; C-optimized versions, which are the default renderers; and a fast asm version.
+A ‘base’ version, using the template from `chr4_drawg_b1cts_base()` in the ["Text rendering on tiles" section](#ssec-chr-drawg).; C-optimized versions, which are the default renderers; and a fast asm version.

 The `bmp16` variants are faster than the others because you don't have to mask items into the surface.
 What's interesting, though, is that the difference between `bmp8` and `chr4` is practically zero.
 This probably has something to do with the layout of the font itself.